Farming systems in India: Co-operative farming

-Co-operative farming refers to the pooling of farming resources such as fertilizers, pesticides, farming equipment such as tractors.
+Co-operative farming refers to the pooling of farming resources such as fertilizers, pesticides, and farming equipment such as tractors.
 However, it generally excludes pooling of land unlike in collective farming where pooling of land is also done.
-Co-operative farming is a relatively new system in India.
+Cooperative farming is a relatively new system in India.
 Its goal is to bring together all of the land resources of farmers in such an organized and united way so that they will be collected in a position to grow crops on all of the land to the best of the fertility of the land.
 This system has become an essential feature of India's Five Year Plans.
-There is immense scope for co-operative farming in India although the movement is as yet in it infancy.
-The progress of co-operative financing in India has been very slow.
+There is immense scope for co-operative farming in India although the movement is as yet in its infancy.
+The progress of cooperative financing in India has been very slow.
 The reasons are fear of unemployment, attachment to the land, lack of proper propaganda renunciation of membership by farmers and the existence of fake societies.

+Aaqua is a Farmer Knowledge Exchange.